DicksterTheDick/TC2-BBS-Modules/README.md

 ### Docker

 The original TC²-BBS Meshtastic is available on Docker Hub!
-(This extended version would require a new Docker build and image, if desired).

 Setup
 -----